 It’s a make or break meeting with a key customer - and you could blow it in a moment by being over-familiar, argumentative or unintentionally rude.
 Follow our light-hearted tips to avoid committing one of the cardinal sins of client meetings

 1. “Rough night last night?”

 Slapping your client on the back and proclaiming loudly to any woman in earshot that they should “watch out for this one” is no guarantee of future business.
 “Pardon my French" won’t excuse your profanity, and “Rough night last night?” is a question laced with risk.
 Cosy informality is always risky, and even more so when dealing with a new contact.

-Lesson: Get to know who you’re dealing with before you start telling anecdotes about mammoth drinking sessions, pole-dancing clubs, etc.
+Lesson: Get to know who you’re dealing with before you start telling anecdotes that have the potential to offend.

 2. “You couldn’t do us a coffee, could you mate?”

 There he sits, some guy quietly making the odd note.
 But you’re talking to the organ grinder, not this monkey - right?
 Just your luck when the spotty, dishevelled kid with the iffy hairstyle turns out to be the new superstar marketing guru or the proprietor’s son.
 And you’ve just completely blanked him.

 Lesson: Engage with everyone in the room.
 They wouldn't be there if they didn't have a role to play.